 Google “Disavow” tool

 If you have attempted to have low quality links removed but have been unsuccessful you can submit a list to Google and ask them to disavow the links.
 Use this tool with caution though…I’ve seen sites that were not subject to a penalty lose rankings significantly after submitting a disavow, based on a tool identifying most of the backlinks as low quality.
 So don’t throw out the baby with the bathwater.
-Only use disavow as a last report and only submit links which are clearly low quality and likely to be hurting you.
+Only use disavow as a last resort and only submit links which are clearly low quality and likely to be hurting you.
 You can always submit an updated list after you have judged the effect of submitting the original list.

 Google “Panda” update